meziantou/Meziantou.Analyzer/docs/README.md

 dotnet_diagnostic.MA0057.severity = suggestion # MA0057: Class name should end with 'Attribute'
 dotnet_diagnostic.MA0058.severity = suggestion # MA0058: Class name should end with 'Exception'
 dotnet_diagnostic.MA0059.severity = suggestion # MA0059: Class name should end with 'EventArgs'
-dotnet_diagnostic.MA0060.severity = warning    # MA0060: The value returned by Stream.Read is not used
+dotnet_diagnostic.MA0060.severity = warning    # MA0060: The value returned by Stream.Read/Stream.ReadAsync is not used
 dotnet_diagnostic.MA0061.severity = warning    # MA0061: Method overrides should not change parameter defaults
 dotnet_diagnostic.MA0062.severity = warning    # MA0062: Non-flags enums should not be marked with "FlagsAttribute"
 dotnet_diagnostic.MA0063.severity = suggestion # MA0063: Use Where before OrderBy